LoopPerfect/buckaroo-docs/cli.rst

    buckaroo install gtest boost/asio

-Install can also fetch buckaroo compatible projects from github using the following syntax:
+Install can also fetch :doc:`buckaroo compatible projects <github-package-guide>` from github using the following syntax:

 .. code-block:: bash